awsdocs/aws-javascript-developer-guide-v2/README.md

 ## Recent Updates

-You can find out when this guide has been most recently updated and what changes were introduced in that update in the Doument History topic [link](/doc-history.md "Document History") topic.
+You can find out when this guide has been most recently updated and what changes were introduced in that update in the [Document History](/doc-history.md "Document History") topic.

 ## Reporting issues